xamarin/dev-days-labs/HandsOnLab/README.md

 }
 ```

-Our main method for gettering data is now complete!
+Our main method for getting data is now complete!

 #### GetSpeakers Command

-Intead of invoking this method directly, we will expose it with a **Command**.
+Instead of invoking this method directly, we will expose it with a **Command**.
 A Command has an interface that knows what method to invoke and has an optional way of describing if the Command is enabled.

-Where we created our `ObservableCollection<Speaker> Speakers {get;set;}` create a new Command called **GetSpeakersCommand**:
+Create a new Command called **GetSpeakersCommand**:

 ```csharp
 public Command GetSpeakersCommand { get; set; }
 ```

-Inside of the `SpeakersViewModel` constructor we can create the `GetSpeakersCommand` and assign it a method to use.
-We can also pass in an enabled flag leveraging our IsBusy:
+Inside of the `SpeakersViewModel` constructor, create the `GetSpeakersCommand` and pass it two methods: one to invoke when the command is executed and another that determines whether the command is enabled.
+Both methods can be implemented as lambda expressions as shown below:

 ```csharp
 GetSpeakersCommand = new Command(